UEFA Regions' Cup

 The UEFA Regions' Cup is a football competition for amateur teams in Europe, run by UEFA.
 It was held for the first time in 1999 and has been played biennially since.
-The 2019 champions are the Lower Silesia team from Poland.
+The 2025 champions are the Aragon team from Spain.

 The competition was created in 1996 as there was no European level competition for amateur teams.
 The UEFA Amateur Cup, a previous attempt to organise a continental competition for amateurs, had run from 1966 to 1978, but ceased due to lack of interest from both the public and amateur teams themselves.
 In contrast to today's Regions' Cup, in which amateur regions are represented, the previous competition was for representative amateur national teams.

 Each UEFA member nation may enter one representative amateur team into the competition, with regions having to win a domestic amateur competition (such as the FA Inter-League Cup) in order to qualify.

-The first two finals were won by teams from the host nation and, thus far, Italy has been the most successful nation in the competition, with their representatives winning three of the nine editions (two of these were hosted in Italy, with Veneto winning both).
+The first two finals were won by teams from the host nation.
+Thus far, Spain has been the most successful nation in the competition, with its representatives winning four of the thirteen editions.